Donearm/scripts/README.md

 A very raw HD benchmark tool

+#### i3lock-script.sh

+A script to launch i3lock-color with some specific settings.
+Nothing too fancy, mostly copied from the official repo

 #### imap\_check.py

 CLI unread count of my 2 GMail accounts.
 I used this as input for an AwesomeWM